Unboxed-Software/solana-course/content/token22-metadata.md

 - `pack`
 - `unpack`

-we also have one more new functions, and two constants from the `@solana/spl-token` library:
+We also have one more new functions and two constants from the `@solana/spl-token` library:
 - `getTokenMetadata`
 - `LENGTH_SIZE`: a constant number of bytes of the length of the data
 - `TYPE_SIZE`: a constant number of bytes of the type of the data

-The function `createInitializeInstruction` initializes the metadata in the account and set the basic metadata fields (name, symbol, uri) and returns an instruction that will set the basic metadata fields in the mint account.
+The function `createInitializeInstruction` initializes the metadata in the account and sets the primary metadata fields (name, symbol, URI).
+The function then returns an instruction that will set the metadata fields in the mint account.

-This function takes 8 params as an input:
+This function takes eight parameters:
   - `mint`: the mint account that will be initialize.
   - `metadata`: the metadata account that will be created.
   - `mintAuthority`: the authority that can mint tokens